|Did you know ...

 true), the new thread is created with the property

-false(default), the thread can be waited for using thread_join/2. thread_join/2 must be called on this thread to reclaim all resources associated with the thread.
-If
+must be called on this thread to reclaim all resources associated with

 If a detached thread dies due to failure or exception of the initial goal, the thread prints a message using print_message/2.
 If such termination is considered normal, the code must be wrapped using ignore/1 and/or catch/3 to ensure successful completion.

-__thread_pool_manager(see thread_create_in_pool/4), which is created lazily, has a predictable state.
-The following properties are inherited:
+which is created lazily, has a predictable state.
+The following

 max_size(o)ption for details.